 This is a four-year scholarship, for students who enter UMBC as freshmen with a major in the arts.
 The Linehan Artist Scholars Program looks for students who distinguish themselves both academically and artistically and who are serious about pursuing their art in a university setting.
 Scholars are able to explore their artistic endeavors with UMBC’s internationally acclaimed arts faculty.
 Rigorous academics and challenging coursework prepare artists for success in multiple fields.

-In addition to the standard UMBC undergraduate application, all students wishing to major in music must complete a music application form and perform an audition before a faculty committee.
+In addition to the standard UMBC undergraduate application, all students wishing to major in music must complete a music application form, submit a pre-screening recording, and perform an audition before a faculty committee.
 Auditions are held each November, February (for scholarship consideration) and April.
-Information about our audition requirements can be found on the music department Web site or by calling 410-455-2942.
+Information about our audition requirements can be found on the Music Department or by calling 410-455-2942.
 The music department offers emphases in instrumental or voice performance, music education, music technology, composition, and jazz performance.
 As part of the audition process, students planning to pursue the composition emphasis must submit scores for review by the composition faculty; students planning to pursue the technology emphasis must submit a recording sample for review by the technology faculty.

 In addition to the standard UMBC undergraduate application, applicants who plan to major in visual arts must submit a portfolio to the Visual Arts Department.
-Portfolios are submitted digitally in September, October, January (for scholarship consideration), February, and April.
-For more information contact the Visual Arts Department.
+Portfolios are submitted digitally in October, January (for scholarship consideration), February, and April.
+For more information contact the Visual Arts Department: phone (410) 455-2150 or email email@example.com.